re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

   abstraction to build them, by declaring a fallback component and recovery strategy, in a similar way to Suspense Boundaries.

-Also we are not going to need Axios, because we will be using `rxjs/ajax` instead.
+Also, we are not going to need Axios, because we will be using `rxjs/ajax` instead.

 ### Refactor API: Axios -> RxJS